Introduction to Brute Force Algorithm

-Problem Statement: There are n cities which salesmen need to travel, he wants to find out the shortest route which covers all the cities.
+Problem Statement: There are n cities that salesmen need to travel, he wants to find out the shortest route covering all the cities.

 Then there would be (n-1)!
 Possible combinations and the total cost for calculating the path would be O(n). thus the total time complexity would be O(n!).